 Proper keyword research is important because getting a site to the top of Google eventually comes down to your text content on a page and keywords in external & internal links.
 All together, Google uses these signals to determine where you rank if you rank at all.

-Example: How Effective Research Works To Drive Traffic
+Example: How Effective Research Works To Drive More Traffic To A Site

 It would be nice if this page (if still relevant advice) got 500 visitors a month I thought.
 That’s what I thought so I had a look at the post and had a think about how I get more out of the post without a manipulative link building campaign to increase ranking for a particular keyword.

 There was 8521 words on the page (including comments) – the actual article was 5683 words long – perfect for the long tail of search and ideal article to test this out on.

 Comments where closed the entire duration of the graph below:

 Here’s the simple steps I took to get a post that averaged @200 visitors to a post that last month got @700 visitors from organic (natural) search (mostly from Google).

 It was a blog post, so the title was kind of short and snappy, with the keyword once.